3 Powerful Reasons to Pursue Cloud Computing Certification

 2. Exponential Growth

 Cloud computing has gained amazing traction and continues to grow at a significant rate every year.
-In fact, industry projections indicate that:*
+According to Gartner, total worldwide revenues from public cloud services could rise by more than 33 percent from 2020 to 2022.

-Those are just a few of the many astonishing projections.
-But here's one more: Employment opportunities for network and computer systems administrators who work in industries that provide cloud technologies could expand by 6 percent between 2016 and 2026.**
+In addition, employment opportunities for network and computer systems administrators who work in industries that provide cloud technologies could expand by 24 percent between 2018 and 2028.

 3. Remarkable Salary Potential

-In 2018, network and computer systems administration specialists in the U.S. earned an average salary of $87,070.
-And many of those who worked in cloud-related industries had even higher average salaries.
-For instance, network systems administrators in the data processing and hosting industry earned average yearly pay of $89,030.
-Plus, some people in this field made over $130,720.***
+According to the Bureau of Labor Statistics, network and computer systems administration specialists in the U.S. earn an average salary of $87,070.
+And many of those who work in cloud-related industries have even higher average salaries.
+For instance, network systems administrators in the data processing and hosting industry earn average yearly pay of $89,030.
+Plus, some people in this field make over $130,720.

 How to Get Your Training Underway